epistemonikos/ngTagsInput/README.md

 # ngTagsInput

 Tags input directive for AngularJS, forked for Epistemonikos.
 We use it in [ekTags](https://github.com/epistemonikos/ekTags).
-Check out the [ngTagsInput website](http://mbenford.github.io/ngTagsInput) for the original (pre-fork) repository.
+To see the original project's repository, check out [ngTagsInput](http://github.com/mbenford/ngTagsInput).

 ## Warning